Bogota, Colombia – The Capital of Colombia in More Ways Than One

 But if you’re not from Bogota, or spent a considerable amount of time living there, then you’re probably going to have a tough time trying to choose a restaurant that makes the right impression on your girl, but which also won’t give you food poisoning.

-To help you along, we’ve picked out three of the best restaurants in Bogota – all you have to do is pick the one that suits you best.
+To help you along, we’ve picked out two of the best restaurants in Bogota – all you have to do is pick the one that suits you best.

 This extremely popular eaterie is located in the JW Marriot Hotel on Calle 73, and serves breakfast, lunch and dinner.
 This place is ideal for single guys because asking a girl to meet you for breakfast or lunch is far less intimidating for her than if she has to meet you for dinner.
 Just an idea.